awcodify/sysctl-theme/docs/troubleshooting.md

 If you're still experiencing issues after trying these troubleshooting steps:

-1. Search the [GitHub Issues](https://github.com/yourusername/sysctl-theme/issues) for similar problems
+1. Search the [GitHub Issues](https://github.com/awcodify/arsxy-theme/issues) for similar problems
 2. Check the Jekyll documentation for common Jekyll-related issues
-3. Create a new issue on the Sysctl Theme repository with:
+3. Create a new issue on the Arsxy Theme repository with:
    - A clear description of the problem
    - Steps to reproduce
    - Expected vs. actual behavior